 Tweddell was born on 21st March 1897 in the prosperous town of Whickham in County Durham, a few miles west of Newcastle under Tyne.
-He started playing golf when he was 7, playing on the nearby coast at South Shields.
+He started playing golf when he was 7, his family having moved to Leyburn in North Yorkshire.
 Tweddell developed an upright back swing with arched wrists which was far from elegant but that enabled him to score.
 He was also said to be a slow player but one who had good concentration and a sound temperament, which meant that on his day he could be a match for anyone.

 Having qualified he moved to a Manchester G.P. practice before quickly changing course and settling in The Black Country.
 He served the communities of Wordsley and Kingswinford (interestingly, at least for me, the place I was born and brought up) for the rest of his working life, living happily in the area.
 A Roman Catholic Tweddell married Dorothy Hillman at the Oratory Church in Birmingham on 2nd May 1930.
 They left the church through an arch of golf clubs held by guests.